Celebrate Safely: Enjoy the Holidays and Avoid Fire Hazards

 5. Use Fireworks Appropriately

 Ringing in the New Year with fireworks has become an American tradition, but fireworks present dangers when used inappropriately.
 Before celebrating with fireworks, check local laws regarding their use and follow all regulations.
-If your area allows the use of fireworks at home, never allow children to use them unsupervised, warns the National Council on Fireworks Safety.
+If your area allows the use of fireworks at home, never allow children to use them unsupervised, warns the National Safety Council.
 Use fireworks outside only, away from buildings and trees, and never relight a firework that fails to explode.

 By understanding the potential fire risks associated with this time of year and taking simple precautions, you can keep your home and family safe, while enjoying the holiday season.